Lauricenia/Unit3_Repo/TELOS.md

 Legal feasibility
 -----------

-The project uses freely available development tools, and provide the system as an open source system.
+The project uses freely available development tools: Python and Qt, and provide the system as an open source system.
 For this reason, it is clear that the inventory is legally feasible.

 Operational feasibility